shahabbai/Persian_Plate_Recognition/README.md

 python main.py
 ```

-2.use my streamlit link on your browser(this run no need any installation):
+2.use my streamlit link on your browser(this option no need any installation):

 Streamlit